luongs/8tracks_gemFinder/README.md

 * Create an icon
 * Create a secure and random secret key
 * Remove secret key and api key from github commited file
+* Limit on an individual IP's search to prevent DoS

 ================
 Completed: